unbit/uwsgi-docs/PSGIquickstart.rst

 Automatically starting uWSGI on boot
 ************************************

-If you think about writing some init.d script for spawning uWSGI, just sit (and calm) down and check if your system does not offer you a better (more modern) approach.
+If you are thinking about writing some init.d script for spawning uWSGI, just sit (and calm) down and check if your system does not offer you a better (more modern) approach.

 Each distribution has choosen its startup system (:doc:`Upstart<Upstart>`, :doc:`SystemD`...) and there are tons of process managers available (supervisord, god...).